denalbugata/Network-Port-Scanner-Project/README.md

 <h2>Description</h2>
-This code uses the os library to run command line functions and the nmap library to scan open ports on online hosts.
-It takes an IP range as input and performs a network scan to identify all active hosts within that range.
-It uses the ping command to check if a host is online, and the nmap library to scan open ports on online hosts.
-It also calculates and print the total scan time.
+This script uses the nmap command-line tool to perform a ping scan and a port scan on the given network range.
+The script first uses nmap to perform a ping scan, which simply checks if hosts are up.
+It then filters the output of nmap to a file hosts_up.txt that includes only the IP addresses of the hosts that are up.
+Next, it iterates through each host that is up, and performs a full port scan on each host using nmap.
+Finally, the script prints the open ports for each host and removes the temp files created.
 <br />